FRIDAY, May 26, 2017

-Happy Friday!
-Below you will find information on upcoming events; an update on mandatory testing for LCC-bound seniors; requests for volunteer service; information on student summer employment, work study, and volunteer opportunities; and the weekly Career Center Check-In.
+Happy Friday and best wishes for a safe and fun Memorial Day weekend!
+Below you will find information on upcoming events; a plea for volunteers for the Senior Party; an announcement about school safety training; requests for volunteer service; information on student summer employment, work study, volunteer, and summer camp opportunities; and the weekly Career Center Check-In.

 STUDENT SUMMER EMPLOYMENT

 - Eugene Family YMCA is looking for lifeguards for Summer 2017.
 Lifeguards protect lives and ensure swimmer safety in the Y’s pools.
 Applicants should be currently certified in Lifeguarding and CPR/First Aid for the Professional Rescuer.
 For more information, please contact Sabrina Hershey Black at firstname.lastname@example.org

 - Lane County road maintenance ~ The county is looking for students ages 18 and over who have driver’s licenses and are interested in working on a road maintenance crew during the summer.
 Interested?
 Find their flyer here.

 - Miller Timber Service is hiring students aged 18 or older for their Summer Wildland Firefighting Program.
 Look at their flyer or website, or contact them at email@example.com or 541-929-2840.

 - ODOT Youth Litter Patrol Crew ~ Crew members assist in cleaning up highway rights-of-way.
 This is a great opportunity to work outdoors in a team atmosphere, have a role in maintaining the environment, and explore career opportunities with ODOT.
 Crews work full or part time and hours may vary.
 Most positions start in mid-June and last 6-12 weeks depending on the location.
 Applicants must be 16 years old by the first day of work.
 Wages start at $11.93 per hour.
 To apply, go to this link.